roadwarriorslive/Pipulate/README.md

 # Free &amp; Open Source SEO Software That Teaches You Python

-Mike Levin, an SEO in New York City.
+Hello World!
+I'm Mike Levin, an SEO in New York City.
 That is, I help people connect their website content with their intended audience, and I'm here to teach you how to do the same, perchance to learn a little Python 3.5 programming as you go.

 This latest rendition of Pipulate runs from within an amazing programming environment called Jupyter Notebook, which replaces the prior version (still in